 Energy Research

-The global energy transition has reached a critical stage.
 As countries strive to decarbonise and adapt to climate change, the challenge is no longer only about setting targets.
 It is about implementation – building resilient industrial value chains, mobilising finance, and ensuring the transition is just and inclusive.
-But effective implementation requires rigorous assessment: analysis that clarifies choices, reveals impacts and guides action.
+But effective implementation requires rigorous assessment, clarifying choices, revealing impacts and guiding action.

 Our energy research is informed by extensive experience analysing and modelling low-carbon energy systems across national laboratories and international organisations.
 This experience shows that in a sector evolving at speed, decisions cannot wait for perfect information – they require rapid, multidimensional assessments accounting for emerging technologies, new practices, and early market signals.